 Our homes are located close to Chinook Centre and are about 5 km south of downtown Calgary.
 All of our homes are close to one another, so it is convenient when we get together!

 Every one of our homes is fully licensed and undergoes regular inspections to ensure the highest standard of care.
 L'Arche works collaboratively with health professionals, government bodies, and other service providers to maintain the health, safety, and well-being of our Core Members.

 Annapurna is a Sanskrit word, meaning "giver of food and nourishment".
 Annapurna was built by L'Arche Calgary in 1992 and is the largest house in our community.

 Haeremai means "Welcome" in the Maori language.
 The original duplex has been renovated into a single-family house.

 At Haeremai, you can enjoy the greenery in the sun room and relax in the backyard gazebo.

 Villa Maria means "House of Mary" and is another converted duplex.
 It has a beautiful, spacious backyard that is often used for

-Marymount means 'Mountain of Mary'.
-This is another house that was converted from a duplex to a single home.
-The kitchen and dining room are definitely the heart and soul of this house where the members start their days, and where friends and families are welcomed to meals and celebrations.
+Marymount means "Mountain of Mary".
+It is yet another converted duplex.
+The kitchen and dining room are definitely the heart of this house, where friends and family are often invited to share meals and celebrations.

-Kichiyak means 'Revered One' in Cree.
-Kichiyak is also the word that the Cree use to refer to people with developmental disabilities.
-This is the smallest home in L'Arche Calgary.
+Kichiyak means "Revered One" in Cree.
+Kichiyak is also the word used to refer to people with intellectual disabilities.
+Kichiyak is cozy, and only a short walk away from Chinook Centre.